Ryan Van Til

 CalHFA MyHome Assistance Program

 Provides a deferred-payment junior loan of up to 3.5% of the purchase price (or appraised value, whichever is lower).
-No monthly payments — the loan is repaid when you sell, refinance, or pay off the first mortgage.
+No monthly payments.
+The loan is repaid when you sell, refinance, or pay off the first mortgage.
 Must be paired with a CalHFA first mortgage.

 CalHFA ZIP (Zero Interest Program)